petersmith-hun/domino-platform/modules/coordinator/README.md

 For any of the endpoints above it is also possible that `403 Forbidden` is returned in case your JWT token is missing, invalid or expired.

 # Changelog

+**v2.4.0-5**
+* Introducing a new experimental feature, adding capability to register OAuth 2.0 client or resource server applications via Domino

 **v2.3.0-4**
 * Introducing Domino Secret Manager, along with its management API endpoints